Your Rights in Foreclosure

 - help you understand what documents the mortgage company needs in order to review your application for help.

-- decide if you qualify for help, and if you do, it must give you the chance to accept the loan modification or other option for help.
+- review a submitted application and decide if you qualify for help, and if you do, it must give you the chance to accept the loan modification or other option for help.

 - give you the chance to appeal if the mortgage company denies your application for help.

-- After the sale, you can’t “catch up” on your mortgage payments.
+- After the sale, you can no longer just “catch up” on your mortgage payments.
 But you do have 6 months to try and “redeem.”
-If you have paid off at least one third of the original mortgage amount, or if you have a reverse mortgage, you have 12 months to try and redeem.
+If you have paid off more than one third of the original principal mortgage amount, or if you have a reverse mortgage, you have 12 months to try and redeem.

 This is called the redemption period.
-This means that if you can pay the sheriff the same amount as the highest bidder plus other costs, you get to keep your house.
-The other costs may include taxes, assessments, lawyer fees, sheriff fees and any interest that has built up until the day you pay.
+This means that if you can pay the sheriff the same amount as the highest bidder (usually the bank) plus other costs, you get to keep your house.
+The other costs may include taxes, assessments, lawyer fees, sheriff fees and any interest that has built up between the day of the sale and the day you pay.
+This usually means you have to pay the entire mortgage amount plus fees.

 - If no one is living in the house and the bank can prove to a court that it is vacant, a court may shorten the redemption period to 5 weeks instead of the normal 6 or 12 months.
 The bank must serve you with court papers if it asks a court to shorten the redemption period.

 - During the redemption period you can try to sell the house.
-This is a good option if your house is worth more than what was bid at the sheriff’s sale.
-If you can sell the house for enough to pay off the amount bid by the highest bidder, plus other costs (the same things you would have to pay to redeem), you get to keep any money that is left over.
+This is a good option if you have equity in your house and it is worth more than what was paid at the sheriff’s sale.
+If you can sell the house for enough to pay off the amount paid by the highest bidder, plus other costs (the same things you would have to pay to redeem), you get to keep any money that is left over.

 BUT, if you are trying to sell your house, you MUST sell it BEFORE the end of the redemption period.
 If the sale is not completed before the end of the redemption period, YOU WILL LOSE THE HOUSE AND ALL OF THE EQUITY IN IT.
 If you decide to sell your house, start the process as soon as possible.
 That process may include talking to a real estate agent of your choice.

-- You can live in your house during the redemption period, even if you can’t redeem.
-If you do not move by the end of the redemption period, the new owner (usually the bank) can file an eviction in court to have you removed from the property.
+- You can live in your house during the redemption period, even if you can’t redeem or sell the house.
+If you do not move by the end of the redemption period, the new owner (usually the bank) must file an eviction in court to have you removed from the property.

 NOBODY can kick you out of the property without filing an eviction and getting a court order.
 BUT, it is a good idea to move before the end of the redemption period, so you do not end up with an eviction on your record.
-An eviction on your record can make it harder for you to rent a home in the future.
+An eviction on your record can make it relly hard for you to rent a home or apartment in the future.

 - If you have fallen behind on your mortgage payments, DO NOT WAIT for the foreclosure to start.
 Try to get help right away by calling a mortgage foreclosure prevention counselor.
-The number is at the end of this fact sheet.
+The number is at the end of this fact sheet and should be on your foreclosure notice also.

 You can also try calling your mortgage company.
 Many of them have programs to help you re-structure your mortgage so that you can avoid foreclosure.

-If you qualify for a modification program, you will likely be able to lower your monthly payments and change other terms of the loan to make it more affordable for you.
-Even if you do not qualify for one of these programs, your mortgage company may have other ways to help you lower your payments.
+If you qualify for a modification program, you can probably lower your monthly payments and change other terms of the loan to make it more affordable.
+Even if you do not qualify for one of these programs, your mortgage company may have other ways to help you avoid foreclosure.

 The longer you wait, the harder it will be for anyone to help you avoid foreclosure.